Lebanese army says one soldier killed in Israeli shelling in south Lebanon | Law-Order

 Lebanese army says one soldier killed in Israeli shelling in south Lebanon

-(Adds statement from UNIFIL from a post on X) BEIRUT, Dec 5 (Reuters) - One Lebanese soldier was killed and three wounded when Israeli shelling hit near a village in south Lebanon near the border with Israel, the Lebanese army said in a statement.
+Just over 100 people in south Lebanon - some 200 km (124 miles) from the Gaza Strip - have been killed during the hostilities, just over 80 of them Hezbollah fighters.

-(Adds statement from UNIFIL from a post on X) BEIRUT, Dec 5 (Reuters) -
+Lebanon's army said one of its soldiers was killed and three wounded when Israeli shelling hit near a village in south Lebanon near the Israeli border, in the first deadly incident for the Lebanese army since the Gaza war began on Oct 7.

-One Lebanese soldier was killed and three wounded when Israeli shelling hit near a village in south Lebanon near the border with Israel, the Lebanese army said in a statement.
-The United Nations peacekeeping mission in southern Lebanon, known as UNIFIL, later posted a statement on X, saying: "This is the first time a LAF soldier was killed during this critical period.
-The Lebanese Armed Forces have not engaged in conflict with Israel."
+Israeli forces and militants from Lebanon's heavily armed Hezbollah have exchanged fire across the Israel-Lebanon border on a daily basis since Friday, when a truce collapsed between Palestinian group Hamas and Israel.
+Just over 100 people in south Lebanon - some 200 km (124 miles) from the Gaza Strip - have been killed during the hostilities, just over 80 of them Hezbollah fighters.
+Tens of thousands of people have fled from both sides of the border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)